-Most EMCDDA publications are published in English.
+At present, most of the EMCDDA’s publications are published in English.
 However, in order to reach a wider audience, both inside and outside the European Union, the EMCDDA encourages translations.
-The following guidelines have been prepared to help partners when they prepare to translate and publish the full text of EMCDDA publications in their own language(s).
+The following guidelines have been prepared to help organisations when they prepare to translate and publish EMCDDA publications in their own language(s).

 - The organisation producing the translated version is fully responsible for its quality and for ensuring that it accurately reproduces the content of the original.